Options for Regaining Status

 Once a student has violated their F-1 status it is in their best interest to have it restored as soon as possible.
 There are two options to regain F-1 status:

-The student is also strongly encouraged to consult with an immigration attorney.
-See a list of members of The American Immigration Lawyers Association (AILA) at http://www.aila.org
+The student is also strongly encouraged to consult with an immigration attorney through The American Immigration Lawyers Association (AILA).

 To be eligible for either option, the student is required to continue full time enrollment in their academic program, and have the financial means to pay for estimated expenses while in school.
 Both options involve benefits and risks, each student must decide which works best for their needs.
 As a reminder, all on-campus or authorized off-campus employment until F-1 status is restored.